-Director at Michael Best Strategies LLC
+Principal at Michael Best Strategies LLC

 Congressional leaders are currently sending mixed signals on whether they will make another attempt to fully repeal the ACA.
 That gives us an opportunity to take a closer look at recent legislative proposals involving a common feature of employer sponsored health insurance coverage: the health savings account (HSA).

 Tax reform passed both houses of Congress in December and was signed by the President on Dec.
 22, 2017.
 Several weeks after passage, there is some misunderstanding about what is actually in the bill, especially provisions relating to health care.
 Here is a review of some common misconceptions about the bill and other details affecting how health care is funded or incentivized.